 We all know what happened that year.
-The death of writer Richard Laymon and the U.S. terrorist attack by insane fanatics.
+The unexpected death of writer Richard Laymon and the U.S. terrorist attack by insane fanatics.
 But that's not my biography.
 Here are a few other things that happened in my life that year.

 I wanted to do an exclusive interview with actor David Allen Brooks (MANHUNTER, THE KINDRED, JACK FROST 2, BAYLON 5: CRUSADER), so I did.

 This same year, Harry Shannon wanted to do an exclusive interview with Writer Douglas Clegg (THE INFINITE, THE NECROMANCER), so he did and I published it.

 Harry also wanted to do an exclusive interview with Writer Ed Gorman (THE DARK FANTASTIC)

 Paul V. Wargelin wanted to do an exclusive interview with Writer Craig Spector (TO BURY THE DEAD), so he did, I took the photographs and published it.

 Craig Spector Interview